 Zeel is best for osteoarthritic conditions while Traumeel is great soft tissue injuries.
 Each comes in tablet or injectable form.

 *Note: Heel has exited the US and Canadian markets and Heel Inc. sold to MediNatura Inc. You can now look for T-Relief Arthritis and T-Relief*

 Protection and pain relief with Corydalis for dogs

 This Chinese herb is a natural anti-inflammatory and can replace many NSAID prescriptions.
 Corydalis is an analgesic that actually protects the GI tract.

-Patients with chronic inflammation, stomach and intestinal ulcers, had 76% improvement in symptoms!
+Patients with chronic inflammation, stomach, and intestinal ulcers, had a 76% improvement in symptoms!

 Corydalis contains THP (tetrahydropalmatine).
 They found it reduced nerve pain in 78% of human patients tested in a 1990 study.

 Sedation and anticonvulsant effects are other indications for this herb.